shawn-codes/shawn-codes/README.md

 ## Currently❗️
-- I’m currently working on **Developing an that deals with crypto currency.**.
+- I’m currently working on **Developing an that deals with cryptoo currency.**.

 - I’m currently improving my skills in **Data Structures and Algorithms**.